A baby-faced British ISIS recruit from Coventry has become the first person to be executed by the terror group as a spy.

 Khan is thought to have been killed by an RAF drone strike in August 2015, it is not clear where Aseel is at present.

-According to one account, Ismail was killed in Raqqa, and the execution was filmed.Share this post on social media:
+According to one account, Ismail was killed in Raqqa, and the execution was filmed.Share this post or leave a Facebook comment: